-We combine authoritative Australian climate data sources with Google's Gemini AI to deliver address-level climate intelligence—not suburb averages.
+We combine 15+ authoritative Australian data sources — including BOM, CSIRO, ABS, and state government hazard mapping — with advanced AI to deliver address-level climate intelligence, not suburb averages.

-We synthesise Open-Meteo climate records, ABS economic indicators, state-level hazard overlays and local authority data to create a single trusted evidence-base for each address.
+We synthesise BOM climate records, CSIRO projections, ABS economic indicators, Open-Meteo historical data, state hazard overlays, and verified property market data to create a single trusted evidence-base for each address.

 Address-level resolution with ensemble projections, insurance modelling and local adaptation playbooks so you can understand both near-term and long-term exposures.